FRIENDS OF BELMONT SHORE

 A. At the organizational meeting of the Board, following the adoption of these Bylaws, the Board shall divide its members into two groups.
 The first group shall hold office until the next following annual meeting of members.
 The second group shall hold office until the second following annual meeting of members.
 The directors in each group shall hold office until the specified annual meeting and until their respective successors are elected and qualified.

 C. At each annual meeting of members, the number of directors to be elected by the entire membership shall be equal to the number of directors whose terms shall have expired at the time of such meeting.
-Each director/nominee shall be a member in good standing for a minimum of six months prior to the election of the board.
+Each director/nominee shall be a Qualifying Individual and a member in good standing prior to the election of the board.
 Up to six vacancies may be available one year, and up to seven vacancies may be available the next in order to keep the changes in a 13-member board as even as possible, year to year.
 Voting by members may be by written ballot mailed to the corporation’s principal office by the members.

 Section 4.
 VACANCIES